SecureMeeting/Secure-Meeting/docs/microservices.rst

 - models [contains mongodb schemas and javascript objects]
 - routes [maps out the api routes]

-Each of these microservices also contains a...
+Each of these microservices also contains a
 - server.js
 - Dockerfile
 - config.js